 • What kind of fertilizer do you use?

 • What are the details of a cut and trim?

 • How does the leaf cleanup work?

-Aeration combats soil compaction by punching holes through the thatch layer of your lawn and removing small plugs of soil.
+Core Aeration combats soil compaction by punching holes through the thatch layer of your lawn and removing small plugs of soil.
 This increases the surface area of the lawn, and promotes exchange of gases with the atmosphere.
-This in turn promotes the population of aerobic microbes in the soil, who need oxygen as they break down organic material in the soil.
+Consequently this action promotes the population of aerobic microbes who need this oxygen, to break down organic material in the soil.
 It also allows water and fertilizer to more efficiently reach your lawn’s roots.

 What is a power rake?

 Power Raking removes thatch from a lawn.
 Thatch is the dead or dying grass parts at the base of your grass that prevent moisture and oxygen from reaching plant roots.
 Chemically treated or neglected lawns need de-thatching once a year, or whenever the thatch reaches a thickness of about 1/2 inch.